 3. Forward Thinking

-- leveraging best practices from our network of customers, colleagues and instructors across the country
+- leveraging best practices from our network of customers, colleagues and subject matter experts across the country

-- bi-weekly reporting on new legal developments and emerging procurement trends in our free online newsletter incorporating The Legal Edge
+- regular reporting on new legal developments and emerging procurement trends in our newsletter

-- committed to developing the next generation of procurement and contract management professionals
+- committed to developing the current and next generation of procurement and contract management professionals

 our leadership team